slidejoe/git-about-best-practices/slides.md

 # [0]{.number} Source **Control yourselves**

 <!--
-This isn't one of the 5, but there are seriously some organisations out there not using version control yet.
-Version control is _not_ the same as a backup and if you've emailed some code to a colleague, you're probably doing it wrong!
+- Not one of the 5
+- some organisations out there not using version control yet [Click]

+- SCM _not_ the same as a backup
+- emailed some code to a colleague = doing it wrong!
--->
+- version control is essential for modern day software development -->

 ---